lukewatts/thistle/README.md

 }
 ```

 That's all you need to do to tell this object to map to the 'users' table.
+Thistle will handle the rest.

 You'll now have access to that object from ```$app['user']```.
 You can use this to retrieve rows from the users table, insert, delete and update.